 A New Premillennialism

-The new premillennialism was born out of the humanist utopianism of the 1700s.
-This earlier utopianism had expressed itself in the Reformist churches as a doctrine called postmillennialism (Postmillennialism – What is it?).
+The new premillennialism was born out of the Masonic humanist utopianism of the 1700s.
+Within the Reformist churches this earlier utopianism had expressed itself as a doctrine called postmillennialism (Postmillennialism – What is it?).
 Postmillennialism taught that the unified power of the Church and State would so thoroughly Christianize society as to bind the powers of the devil throughout the world, effecting a millennial reign under the Christians (a golden age of the Church); and only then would Christ return physically to the earth.
 This was a utopianized form of amillennialism.
 However by the end of the 1700s Napoleon and the enlightenment was so disrupting the Christendom of western Europe that postmillennialism was being re-thought.
 It was from these currents that the new premillennialism emerged.

 As dispensational premillennialism took its form, the thoughts and activities of J. N. Darby (1800-1882) stood out to such a degree that the theology came to be known as Darbyism.